airou-lab/website/README.md

 > The setup and deployment scripts were tested in a Linux environment, so OS X/Windows may not be compatible.

 1. To start, clone the repository.
+2. Run `sudo apt update`
+3. Run `sudo apt install nodejs`

-2. Run `sudo apt install nodejs npm` to install all dependencies to your machine.
+4. Run `sudo apt install nodejs npm` to install all dependencies to your machine.

-3. Run `npm run dev:server` to build the site and run a server locally.
+5. Run `npm run dev:server` to build the site and run a server locally.

-4. View the local site at http://localhost:8080/
+6. View the local site at http://localhost:8080/

 ## Deployment